 January 2022: Every day from Monday to Friday, starting on the 4th January

 Feb, March, April and December 2022: Every Monday and Thursdays.

 We don't ship galettes from May to later November.

 Cut off time to book your order is 11.59pm on the day before shipping date.

-Why not offering a galette des rois to your clients?
-Family and friends?
-We can add a Greeting card with the galette des rois on your behalf!
+Our galettes remain fresh for 5 days from the shipping date.
+So why not offering a galette des rois to your family and friends?
+We can add a Greeting card on your behalf!

 The Galette des rois is a cake that the French are used to eat to celebrate the Epiphany.
 You can find it in all French bakeries during the month of January.
 This cake is made of puff pastry filled with frangipane (a mix of almonds, eggs, butter etc).
 The Galette des Rois is made to draw the king.
 The baker hides a little figurine inside the cake.
 The one who finds it becomes the king for one day.
 Obviously, the king of the day has to wear a paper crown, which is provided with the cake.
 The Epiphany takes place on the 6th January (12 days after Christmas day).

 The origin of the Galette des Rois tradition comes from the Saturnalia (an ancient Roman festival) around 200 BC.
 At that time, the Romans used to “draw the King” among their slaves each year (around the beginning of January).
 The slave who had become the king of the day was allowed to ask anything during that day.
 This tradition permitted to warm up the relationship between slaves and their master.